psoerensen/gact/README.md

 Downloading and processing genome-wide association summary statistic and ingest into database:
-[Download and process new gwas summary statistics](Document/Download_and_process_gwas.html)
+[Download and process new GWAS summary statistics](Document/Download_and_process_gwas.html)

 ### Tutorials for various types of genomic analysis using the gact database